Dhayanandh14/test/README.md

 * An owner can create other owners
 * An owner can create Billing clerks
 * An owner can see the customer details and customer order details
+* Clerk can order the items for walking customers
+* Clerk also can see the all customers orders and change the order status

 ### Cafeteria management homepage
 ![Homepage](https://user-images.githubusercontent.com/69616308/124827311-833e0b00-df93-11eb-9d47-1f56f9514836.png)